markpmlim/EquiRectangular2CompactCubemap/README.md

 In order to project the equirectangular map onto a compact equi-angular cubemap (EAC),

-a) the former image is converted into an ordinary cubemap with six 2D sub-textures,
+a) the former image is converted into an standard cubemap with six 2D sub-textures,
 <br />
-b) each face of this cubemap is mapped onto a face of an (empty) EAC, and finally,
+b) each face of this standard cubemap is then mapped onto a corresponding face of an (empty) EAC, and finally,
 <br />
 c) the EAC is converted into a compact cubemap.
-The ratio of the dimensions can be 3:2 or even 16:9
+The ratio of the dimensions the 2D compact cubemap can be 3:2 or even 16:9
 <br />
 <br />